Science vs. scientism, keto vs. low-fat diets, and why you shouldn’t drink a teenager’s blood.

 One more thing: Unfortunately, I am not fictionalizing the price.
 The FDA pushed Ambrosia out of business last week, so you won’t see much on their website if you visit them today … but that’s why we have the Wayback Machine.
 Sadly, $8,000 and $12,000 for one and two liters of youthful blood plasma were indeed the published rates.

-In Ambrosia’s case, it seems that experiments in mice provided the inspiration for the therapy, as well as the resulting company to commercialize that therapy.
+In Ambrosia’s case, it seems that experiments in mice inspired the therapy, as well as the resulting company to commercialize that therapy.
 Make note of the word choice: Inspiration.
 Inspiration, in and of itself, is not the problem.
 The problem is that inspiration is not a clinical trial.
 An idea, no matter how compelling, is not a fact.

 Our first instinct is to blame the easy targets – investors such as billionaire Peter Thiel – for enabling these startups with access to capital, media attention, and perceived legitimacy.
 But that’s a bit of a red herring.
 I can’t speak for Thiel’s motivations, but it’s not hard to understand the appeal: Investors are interested in the $8,000 per liter price tag.
 Even if there are only 10,000 people in the world who can afford a “treatment” regimen of, say, 12 infusions, that’s a billion-dollar market.